 Collaborative Assignments and Projects are a hallmark of an experiential education within the classroom.
 There are many resources on the CTFE website to help you develop these activities in your class, and we also have books available in the CTFE library for you to borrow.

 Diversity/Global Learning is central to an education at Mason.
-Mason is one of the most diverse campuses in the United States, with students from 134 different countries enrolled in Fall 2011 (Institutional Research and Reporting).
+Mason is one of the most diverse campuses in the United States, with students from over 130 different countries (Institutional Research and Reporting).
 Faculty can lead study abroad classes through our Center for Global Education and teach in one of our many Global Programs.

 Internships are available in all fields at Mason.
 Career Services has an internship coordinator who can help students find the right professional experience!